asecurityteam/transport/README.md

 <a id="markdown-creating-a-transport" name="creating-a-transport"></a>
 ### Creating A Transport

-The standard library `http.Transport` implementation is largely sufficient for for most uses of `http.Client`.
+The standard library `http.Transport` implementation is largely sufficient most uses of `http.Client`.
 However, the `http.DefaultTransport` used by the client is not configured for production use.
 Several of the timeout values, TLS handshake for example, are set in the seconds.
 Likewise, the dial methods used to establish TCP connections are allowed upwards of thirty seconds before